mhco0/food-finder/README.md

 # food-finder
-This is a Simple food finder Autonomous gent
+This is a Simple food finder Autonomous agent made for a assigment in my IF684EC class - Smart Systems